ChuloAI/BrainChulo/README.md

 ### Oobabooga Text Generation WebUI

-Make sure to start the web server.
+Make sure to navigate to your installation directory of Oobabooga's Text Generation WebUI, then start the web server using `--listen --no-stream`.
 In my case, this is the command I run:

 ```bash
 python server.py --model TheBloke_vicuna-7B-1.1-GPTQ-4bit-128g --wbits 4 --groupsize 128 --model_type llama --listen --no-stream --verbose --xformers
 ```

+You may be running it via `start_webui.bat`.
+In this case, you'll need to edit it to include the two parameters mentioned above.

 ### BrainChulo

-To start BrainChulo, simply run the `main.py` script:
+To start BrainChulo, simply run the `main.py` script at the root of this repository:

 ```
 python main.py